-For individual non-financial objectives, there is no minimum threshold for any cash incentive payout.
+For individual non-financial objectives for Mr. Moroney; Ms. Engel; Mr. Mong; and Mr. Blizzard, there is no minimum threshold for any cash incentive payout.
 The bonus payout can range from zero to a maximum of 100% of target.
-The Company believes that given the transitional state of the newspaper industry and the unpredictability of core advertising revenues, which directly affect EBITDA, it is important to link one-half of the bonus opportunity to individual non-financial objectives (with a maximum payout capped at the target amount) that the NEOs can directly influence, and which have a positive impact on the Company and increase retention.
+For Mr. Moise, the minimum threshold for cash incentive payout was 50% for each individual non-financial objective, and the maximum cap for cash incentive payout was 150% for each individual non-financial objective with payments pro-rated for performance achievement between the two points.
+The Company believes that given the transitional state of the newspaper industry and the unpredictability of core advertising revenues, which directly affect EBITDA, it is important to link one-half of the bonus opportunity to individual non-financial objectives that the NEOs can directly influence, and which have a positive impact on the Company and increase retention.